0x7df/0x7df.github.io/content/connecting-twitter-and-pocket-using-python.md

             # Filter Twitter stream according to keywords
             stream.filter(track=keywords)

+(Clearly the error-handling needs finishing.)
 Each tweet is processed by the function `myrespond()`, which looks for tweets that also contain the word 'tutorial', and extracts the link if there is one.

+    import re
+    import json

     def getdata(tweet, key):
         """Get dictionary value given key."""
         try: